Europa Lander

 On Earth, subglacial microbial communities at Blood Falls survive in cold darkness without oxygen, living in brine water below Taylor Glacier, but come out at this location in Antarctica.
 The red color comes from dissolved iron.

-The Europa Lander is an astrobiology mission concept by NASA to send a lander to Europa, an icy moon of Jupiter.
-If funded and developed as a large strategic science mission, it would be launched in 2027 to complement the studies by the Europa Clipper orbiter mission and perform analyses on site.
+The Europa Lander was a proposed astrobiology mission concept by NASA to send a lander to Europa, an icy moon of Jupiter.
+If it was funded and developed as a large strategic science mission, it would be launched in 2027 to complement the studies by the Europa Clipper orbiter mission and perform analyses on site.

-The objectives of the mission are to search for biosignatures at the subsurface ≈10 cm, to characterize the composition of non-ice near-subsurface material, and determine the proximity of liquid water and recently erupted material near the lander's location.
+The objectives of the mission were to search for biosignatures at the subsurface ≈10 cm, to characterize the composition of non-ice near-subsurface material, and determine the proximity of liquid water and recently erupted material near the lander's location.

 History

 NASA had previously evaluated a Europa Lander concept in 2005 with the Europa Lander Mission concept.
 Also, a lander was evaluated in 2012.
 There was continued support for Europa missions, including in 2014, when the U.S. Congress House Appropriations Committee announced a bipartisan bill that included US$80 million in funding to continue the Europa mission concept studies.

 The United States Congress issued a congressional directive on a Europa Lander, and NASA initiated a study in 2016, assessing and evaluating the concept.
 The mission concept is being supported by the Ocean Worlds Exploration Program.
 NASA's Planetary Science Division delivered its report in early February 2017.
 This was a six-month-long study by a Science Definition Team.
 The study assesses the science value and engineering design of a potential Europa lander mission.

-NASA's 2021 fiscal year budget in Congress's Omnibus Spending Bill did not include any language mandating or funding the Europa Lander as previous bills, making the mission's future uncertain.
+NASA's 2021 fiscal year budget in Congress's Omnibus Spending Bill did not include any language mandating or funding the Europa Lander as previous bills, made the mission's future uncertain.

 The Europa Lander was considered by the Planetary Science Decadal Report of 2023─2032 but rejected in favor of the Uranus Orbiter and Probe and Enceladus Orbilander.
+Eventually, the plans for such a lander were shelved in 2025.